DavisBrian/seqMeta/README.md

     -   Removing duplicate calculations
     -   Removing orphaned code
     -   Removing second imputation of genotypes in the covariance calculation
-    -   Converting genotype matrix of type data\_frame to a matrix.
+    -   Converting genotype matrix of type data.frame to a matrix.
 -   Added Error Messages for
     -   Missing weight for snp-gene pair
     -   Duplicate weights for snp-gene pair